 I am Tennis fan.
 Been Hardcore Tennis fan since 2013 January.
-But the tournament I always remember is 2012 Australian Open.
-Great display of guts.
+Most memorable tournament, 2012 Australian Open.
+Great display of guts by Djokovic.
 I admire older legends Becker, Borg, McEnroe, Sampras and Aagassi.
 Current favorites are Djokovic, Dimitrov, Federer, Wawrinka, Raonic, Del Potro.
 (Nadal's Will)

 Got a reply on ideas going forward: They would rather use this the next time wind does affect a big match (like USO 12 semi/final), so that it would be more relevant to link to the moment.
 It would likely be a column to compare to other moments when certain stars were clearly able to take advantage of the wind--Agassi, Nadal, Murray etc...In the past we used to have a lot of random list ideas, but we are making a more concerted effort to link these kinds of ideas as they unfold.
 But it's on the idea spreadsheet waiting for the right time.

 Yes, I'll submit the idea and see if the team accepts it.
 It's an interesting idea because there are those memorable matches where a player can really take advantage of his opponent with cleaner ball-striking.
 There are players who definitely get affected by the wind.
 I thought that the wind from semis to final at USO 2012 was something that helped Murray and hurt Novak.